By Tracy Achen

 In a years' time, you will have saved close to $3000 with very little sacrifice.
 As you can see, little changes can make a big difference.
 If you look at your financial situation as a challenge instead of being overwhelmed by it, you will be a lot better off in the long run.
 You can take control of your destiny.

 Many women face dire financial circumstances after divorce.
 For your sake (and the sake of your children), don’t be too proud to ask for help.
 Money to pay the lawyers, buy food, or put gas in the car is necessary.
 Someone to watch the kids while you work, go to appointments, or just unwind is necessary.
 Your family would probably be willing to help you out if you explain the situation.

 If your situation is extremely tight, consider applying for federal assistance programs such as SNAP, Medicaid, HUD, TANF, and federal daycare assistance.
 It may be hard to swallow your pride, but these programs can help you survive until you are financially stable.

-For more tips on personal budgeting and controlling your expenses and personal budgeting after divorce, check out the following articles:
+For more tips on controlling your expenses and personal budgeting after divorce, check out the following articles: